-Municipal financial transactions are not immune from the conflicts of interest that are pervasive in other markets, and they provide a novel window into how information asymmetries can be propagated by intermediaries.
-By studying the response to the reformulation of MSRB Rule G-23 after Dodd-Frank, this paper shows that financial advisors who also offer underwriting services have a conflict of interest that negatively affects municipalities.
-Removing the ability to both advise and underwrite the same municipal bond issue decreases municipal borrowing costs by decreasing asymmetric information and increasing competition among underwriters.
+Municipal financial transactions are not immune from the conflicts of interest that are pervasive in other markets, and they provide a novel window into how information asymmetries can be propagated by intermediaries to create additional adverse selection.
+By studying the response to the reformulation of MSRB Rule G-23 after Dodd-Frank, this paper shows that financial advisors who also offer underwriting services have a conflict of interest that raised interest costs for municipalities in the absence of regulation.
+Removing the ability to both advise and underwrite the same municipal bond issue decreases municipal borrowing costs by decreasing asymmetric information and adverse selection, which winds up increasing total auction participation by potential underwriters.